|We have 2798 registered users|

 The Dantian draws in physical energy, the fitter the body the more energy it takes in.
 So, it stands to reason that if a body is left for several weeks or months with no exercise, then the energy it gains will reduce as muscles atrophy.
 This also has an effect on the Dantian itself.
 If one does not cultivate for several weeks or months, then the energy center will shrivel in on itself, reducing the potency and degree of power that one can call upon.
 Cultivation, like renewed workout, will return it in time, but it will be a slow effort and Cultivation during this time of renewal will not give anything new, only return what is lost.

 Only the human races [Soul-Evo and Supernatural Humans] can Hybrid into Chi Human, as they are humans pure and simple - though the additional usage of their soul causes them to lose Tai Chi Racial GMs.
 This is the equivilent of Vizards losing Shikokai, and other such hybrid systems.
 Every other race can not Hybrid into Chi Humans because they are not pure and simple humans, and thus lack a fundamental part of what is needed.
-Chi-Humans hybriding out of Human (for Iramasha, Demon, Quincy [if that is at all possible]) lose a considerable amount of cultivation potency, losing Racial Master and Grandmaster in Tai Chi.
+Chi-Humans hybriding out of Human lose a considerable amount of cultivation potency, losing Racial Master and Grandmaster in Tai Chi.

 Culture And Power perception